w3bdesign/todo-hooks/README.md

 # React TODO with Hooks

 The initial release of this project only used useState for state.

-Version 2 will include useContext and useReducer as well as improved readibility and better separation of functions (improved coding standards).
+I have now done a major refactor in order to use useReducer and useContext.
+I have considered utilizing useMemo or useCallback, but I do not think the performance benefit is worth it at this point.

 ## Currently working on:

-- Adding Ant Design DatePicker for date selection
+- Adding Ant Design DatePicker for date selection.
-- Replacing default useState with also useContext and useReducer
+- Ensure everything works flawlessly with useContext and useReducer.

 ## Current features:

 - Ant Design version 4 with the following components: Table, Row, Col, Popconfirm, Icon, Typography, Popup notification
-- React Hooks (useState and custom React hooks)
+- React Hooks (useState, useReducer and useContext)
 - Add, delete and complete TODOs
 - Uuid for unique React key identifier
 - Pagination (multiple pages) for table
 - Polyfills for IE11 support
 - Responsive layout for mobile devices
 - DevOps integration with CircleCI unit testing

-## TODO

-- Adding DatePicker to select date for TODO
-- Firebase and Firestore (or LocalStorage?) for authentication and storage of TODOs
-- Implement more components from Ant design?
-- Add more tests